geocaml/ocaml-tiff/HACKING.md

 ## TIFF decoding process

 The decoding process begins with reading the TIFF file into a memory buffer, represented as `Cstruct.t`, which holds raw bytes.
-This buffer is then passed to the main decoding logic in (`tiff.ml`), which begins by parsing the TIFF header to determine byte order (endianness) and file format (Classic TIFF or BigTIFF).
-The library then navigates through IFDs (Image File Directories), extracting metadata and locating pointers to image data.
-If compression is detected (like LZW), it may dispatch decompression tasks to the appropriate module (`lzw.ml`).
-The final output is pixel data structured in a 2D Bigarray, along with extracted metadata stored in memory.
+This buffer is then passed to the main decoding logic in `tiff.ml`, which coordinates the entire decoding workflow.
+The process begins by calling `ifd.ml` to parse the TIFF header, determine the byte order (handled by `endian.ml`), and detect the file type (Classic TIFF or BigTIFF).
+The decoder then naigates through the Image File Directories (IFDs) to extract metadata, compression details, and offsets to image data.
+Depending on the compression scheme (LZW or Deflate), the library dispatches decompression to the appropriate module (e.g.,`lzw.ml`) .
+The decoded pixel data is organised into a 2D Bigarray, while metadata is stored im memory.

 ## Current state of the codebase